Is Alexa Really Always Listening?

-If you’ve ever considered buying an Amazon Alexa, you might have been on the receiving end of a skeptical glance or the cautionary warning, “be careful, Alexa is always listening!”
+If you’ve ever considered buying an Amazon Alexa, you might have been on the receiving end of a skeptical glance or the cautionary warning, “Be careful, Alexa is always listening!”
 However, Alexa does have the alluring ability to make our days easier—dutifully performing thousands of otherwise time-consuming skills, like these things you didn’t know Alexa could do.
-Que the internal conflict between sacrificing personal information for an extra hand (or, better yet, an extra brain) around the house.
+Cue the internal conflict between sacrificing personal information for an extra hand (or, better yet, an extra brain) around the house.
 Whether you already live with an Alexa or are simply considering shacking up with one, everyone should be aware of the impact that this device can have on your privacy.
 Is Alexa really always listening?
 What does it mean for users if she is?

 When does Alexa listen?

 First and foremost, it is important to differentiate between listening and recording.
 Although the words are often used interchangeably when discussing Alexa’s capabilities, they actually have very different implications.
 According to Florian Schaub, Assistant Professor in the University of Michigan School of Information, the microphones in these smart speakers “are always listening, but, by default, they are only listening for the ‘wake word’ or the activation keyword.”
 Since the whole purpose behind the device is to instantly respond to users’ requests, it makes sense that Alexa is constantly scanning audio for its wake word, which can either be “Alexa,” “Computer,” or “Echo.”
 However, this does not mean that Alexa is always recording.

 When does Alexa record?